wp-plugins/awesome-weather/readme.txt

 3. Micro, using the checkbox 'Hide Stats'
 4. Widget Settings
 5. Background Image Option (1.2)
-5. Add inline styles to your widget and set custom background colors (1.3.1)
+6. Add inline styles to your widget and set custom background colors (1.3.1)
+7. Use different background images based on weather (1.5)

 == Upgrade Notice ==

+= 1.5 =
+* You can now speed up your weather and provide better accuracy by using the new Search box in the widget to find the OpenWeatherMap City ID.
+* We also added the ability to use different background images by weather.
+Also new CSS properties using the weather condition code and text are added so you can target based on weather type.
+* Added several new filters to modify aspects of the weather widget like changing the C and F to a Degree symbol.
+* Fixed an issue where changing the forecast days would not clear the cache.

 = 1.4.2 =
 Slightly modified the CSS to include box-sizing.
 This may slightly modify the look of your widget, hopefully in a cleaner way.